CenterForSpatialResearch/conflict_urbanism_sp2021/_posts/2021-04-18-brustlein.md

 We contend that the spatial violence of defensive architecture, CPTED measures, along with historical racist land use controls such as racial covenants, and urban renewal projects such as highways, while not directly responsible for the death of George Floyd set the proverbial stage for his death.
 George Floyd lived and died in a place that was sterile and hostile to members of his community.

-“CPTED is the proper design and effective use of the built environment that can lead to a reduction in the fear and incidence of crime and an improvement in the quality of life… The goal of CPTED is to reduce opportunities for crime that may be inherent in the design of structures or neighborhoods” Timothy D. Crowe, National Crime Prevention Institute
+“CPTED is the proper design and effective use of the built environment that can lead to a reduction in the fear and incidence of crime and an improvement in the quality of life… The goal of CPTED is to reduce opportunities for crime that may be inherent in the design of structures or neighborhoods” (Crowe, 1991)

 <div class="iframe-column"><iframe src="https://player.vimeo.com/video/541403996?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0"></iframe></div>